TabithaSW/Data_Forge_Fusion/README.md

 Python is the main language used, the GUI is created through Tkinter.

+# Additions/Changes 12/14:
+- Added the ability for the user to select more join types, (inner, left, right, outer) and join on column.

 # Additions/Changes 12/12:
 - Changed all buttons into a simple drop down, cleaned up the design.